top of page

 • 2 min read

-For my fellow gluten-free pizza lovers out there, you know that a good, quick, and cheap slice of pizza is one of the food treasures that eludes the gluten-free eater.
+For my fellow gluten-free pizza lovers out there, you know that a good, quick, and cheap slice is one of the food treasures that eludes the gluten-free eater.
 Grabbing a $1 cheese slice for a quick lunch, dinner, or let’s face it, breakfast is a convenience that the gluten-free do not have.

 When there is time, alternatives to the traditional flour crust pizza are good.
-A gourmet restaurant style gluten-free pie, a frozen gluten-free pizza, or a cauliflower crust pizza can be satisfying replacements for even the pickiest pizza gastronome.
-However, when 30 minutes to an hour isn’t available to order or make a pizza, this quick, cheap, and delicious dollar slice replacement has satisfied my pizza cravings countless times.
+Alternatives that include gourmet restaurant style gluten-free pie, a frozen gluten-free pizza, or a cauliflower crust pizza can be satisfying replacements for even the pickiest pizza gastronome.

-The secret, gluten-free wraps.
-Yes, a gluten-free wrap has given the frozen pizza crust a run for its money.
 Budget conscious gluten-free eaters will be happy to learn that a $4.00 package of gluten-free wraps can make eight gluten-free pizzas.
 Eight quick, easy, and delicious alternatives to a traditional flour crust pizza.
+This is how I turned a store bought gluten-free wrap into a delicious thin crust personal size pie.

 Instructions:

 • Heat a skillet on medium heat.
 Adding a little oil to the pan can make the crust a little more savory, but I usually toast mine dry.
-Toss on a store bought, or homemade gluten-free wrap onto the skillet.
+Toss on a store bought, or a homemade gluten-free wrap onto the skillet.

 • Toast both sides half-way.
 Avoid toasting the wrap all the way as the wrap will burn before the cheese is melted.
 When one side is toasted, add a tomato, pesto, or a cream sauce.

-• When the sauce is heated, add any veggies, meat, or any other toppings.
-Cover the pie with pizza cheese.
-Cover the pan until the cheese is melted.
-To make the crust extra crispy, turn the heat on high for a couple of minutes after the cheese is melted.
+• To make the crust extra crispy, turn the heat on high for a couple of minutes after the cheese is melted.

 • Top with a soft fried egg for extra protein and to add a little creaminess.